One of Thailand’s most ethical elephant sanctuaries.

 If I can’t visit the Elephant Valley Project are there other reputable sanctuaries in Thailand?

 If you cannot visit the Elephant valley project there are a few other reputable sanctuaries in Thailand.
 For example, Boon Lott’s Elephant Sanctuary ensures guest numbers are kept low as to minimise the impact on the elephants.
 If you would like to visit an elephant care home for elderly giants you can go to Burm and Emily’s Elephant Sanctuary.
 Burm and Emily’s elephant sanctuary offers a permanent home for old, retired and injured elephants.
 There is no bathing or riding here, you can watch them from afar and feed them for a few minutes.
 In the south there is a fairly ethical sanctuary on Koh Samui.
 Samui Elephant Haven offers observation and feeding whilst reinvesting the profits back into the sanctuary.
+There are a few ethical elephant experiences in Thailand just make sure you research before visiting.

 What do you think?
 Would you visit Elephant valley project?